agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 The fact that causal consistency can be maintained during partitions suggests it is too weak.
 Indeed, there are no guarantees about the difference in values for $x$ and $y$ across the two replicas.

-\begin{definition}
-    FIFO consistency.
-This also called \emph{pipelined random access memory} or PRAM.
-\end{definition}

-It is easy to see that causal consistency already implies FIFO consistency.
-Figure REF demonstrates that the reverse need not hold.
-As a weaker model, FIFO consistency cannot bound the divergence between two replicas of a data object.

 ## TACT system model